pypeit/PypeIt/doc/tracing.rst

 in the event that the gap between all neighbouring slits is less than 10 pixels.
-This variable should not be used unless there is some crosstalk between slits, or in the event of close slits with a non uniform illumination pattern.
+This variable should not be used unless there is some crosstalk between slits, or in the event of close slits with a non-uniform illumination pattern.

 User defined
 ------------